tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 I had a recent family experience that reinforced the importance of mental models.
 One of my daughters had been complaining about another girl at school who was turning others against her.
 Though she was once a friend, this girl had since become more of an enemy.
 To my surprise, the girl's mother reached out to us one day to complain that our daughter and others were bullying her daughter. *What?* I wanted to say it was the opposite.

 But my wife asked to see the Discord threads that were at the heart of the friction between the two.
 As my wife looked through the exchanges, there was some evidence that my daughter had acted inappropriately.
 Looking at the data started to change our views.
-It also helped my daughter see her actions from another perspective as well, making her open to the idea that she had acted inappropriately as well.
+It also helped my daughter see her actions from another perspective as well, making her open to the idea that she had acted inappropriately too.
 She could see how the other girl felt that she was sort of being bullied.
 (I didn't totally agree, but I could understand that the story might not be so straightforward as I previously thought.)

 This is the beauty of thinking about mental models: it frees you from the idea that events have only one interpretation.
 When you can see multiple interpretations for the same data, it helps you keep a more open mind about the interpretations.